Thchoonlophon/cpp_note/chapter03/note_new.md

 }
 ```

 So what's that  supposed to mean?
 The effect of this statement is to attempt to read from `cin`.
 If the read succeeds, `x` will hold the value that we just read, and the `while` test also succeeds.
-If the read fails (either because we have run out of input or because we encountered input that was invalid for the type of x), then the `while` test fails, and we should not rely on the value of `x`
+If the read fails (either because we have run out of input or because we encountered input that was invalid for the type of x), then the `while` test fails, and we should not rely on the value of `x` .

+And as is known, `>>` operator returns its **`left`** operand ,so we test the program by executing `if (cin >> x) {/* the code blocks */}`.
+This statement has the same meaning as `cin >> x; if (cin) {/* the code blocks */}`.

+## Read data from cin

+There are several ways in which trying to read from a stream can be unsuccessful

+- We've gave the program a signal that we are fully completed.
+- We might have encountered input that is incompatible with the type of the variable that we are trying to read .
+- The system might have detected a hardware failure on the input device.